Takamoto-So/tersoff_k/README.md

 _So Takamoto_

-Interatomic potential for Si oxidation.
+LAMMPS implementation of the interatomic potential for Si oxidation simulation.
-For potential, please see <http://dx.doi.org/10.1063/1.4965863>
+For potential detail, please see <http://dx.doi.org/10.1063/1.4965863>

 Installation
 ------------